verbb/formie/docs/guides/fields/creating-a-formie-field-type-from-scratch.md

-# Creating a Formie field type from scratch
+# Creating a Formie Field Type from Scratch

 In this guide we build a URL field from scratch — similar to Single-line Text, but with URL validation and optional front-end behaviour.
 By the end you will have a field that appears in the form builder palette, renders on the front end, validates submissions, and supports Theme Config.